Andorrann/fix-synologydrive/SYNOLOGY-DRIVE.md

 # 🚑 Fix synology drive error

-This script aim to repair the "enable pgsql-adapter.service" synology error when starting synology drive.
+This script aims to fix the "enable pgsql-adapter.service"  error on Synology NAS when starting Synology drive.

 ## 📑 Requirement